 Types of Cryptocurrency

 In the same way there are many different types of fiat, or hard, currencies, there are several types of cryptocurrencies.
-In fact, as of early this year, there are over 4,000 different types of cryptocurrencies.
+In fact, as of early 2021, there are over 4,000 different types of cryptocurrencies.
 These are either coins or tokens.
 The cryptocurrency basics you need to know here:

 - You use coins as currency only, aka processing payments